 The transformation of factory to home office was a process of destruction.
 Destroying 22 of the 30 silos, Bofill searched for hidden forms in the abandoned buildings.
 The process was “like a work of sculpture in concrete.”

-Today, “La Fabrica” (The Factory) is a monument to adaptive reuse, a castle of Brutalist architecture, and enduring proof that Bofill could turn “the most ugly thing” into something beautiful.
+Today, “La Fabrica” (The Factory) is a monument to adaptive reuse, a castle of Brutalist architecture, and enduring proof that Bofill could turn “the ugliest thing” into something beautiful.
 The silos, which once held concrete, now house architects and overnight guests.
-Underground passageways, now daylighted with huge skylights, connect a labyrinth of laboratories (including one for 3D modeling), archive space and even an employee kitchen.
+Underground passageways, now daylighted with huge skylights, connect a labyrinth of laboratories (including one for 3D modeling), archive space, and even an employee kitchen.

 The work is vivid proof of the idea that function can follow form.
 “Many people say that something has to look like what it does and it’s not necessary,” explains Jean-Pierre Carniaux, partner at Taller de Arquitectura for 4 decades.
 “You know instead of being full of gravel it’s full of architects.”